 In addition to the lake itself, there are ten tributaries (some named and some unnamed) within the Big Green Lake watershed that are impaired (see Figure 26 and Table 4).
 Fifty percent of the watershed’s rivers and streams provided poor habitat for fish and aquatic life, 28% provides good habitat, and 22% is unknown [32].

-Table 4 and Figure 26
+Table 4 and Figure 26 (below) describe the 303(d) impaired waters within the Green Lake watershed.
+Nearly all impairments are from total phosphorus or sediment / total suspended solids pollutants.